Curious about how your course will be delivered online during COVID-19? You can find an overview of online delivery plans here.

 Completion of the grammatical foundations of classical Latin, Part I.

-Completion of the grammatical foundations of classical Latin, Part II, and an introduction to the reading of unadapted passages of Latin literature.
+Completion of the grammatical foundations of classical Latin, Part II; an introduction to the reading of unadapted passages of Latin literature and discussion of thier cultural contexts.

 LATN350 Latin Literature of the Classical Period (Prose) Sections